-Senior centers are a vital part of aging well.
-They are more than a bingo parlor; they are places of life, learning, fellowship and hope.
-We work as partners in care with local healthcare systems, providing access to nutrition, medical appointments, socialization and aging services that keep our community active, engaged and independent.
-Our programs invite doctors, dieticians, wellness practitioners, fitness instructors, master gardeners, farmers, musicians, artists, and more to enrich the lives of our members -- and to be enriched in return.
+Senior centers are more than a bingo parlor; they are places of life, learning, fellowship and hope.
+We partner with local healthcare systems, businesses and agencies to provide access to nutrition, medical appointments, socialization and services that keep our senior community active, engaged and independent.
+We invite doctors, dieticians, fitness instructors, master gardeners, farmers, musicians, artists, and more, to enrich the lives of our members -- and to be enriched in return.

 Doctors recommend lifestyle changes, but patients aren't sure where to start.
 Moms and dads and working professionals feel exhausted and need to get life back in balance.
 Clients recovering from addiction seek to chart a new path of self care.
 Coaches are some of the newest members of the healthcare team, forming a network of support with allied mental health and medical professionals to treat the whole person.
+As a health coach and mentor, I have helped clients master their self care.
 My goal is holistic habit change that considers all the ingredients for health and vitality, from diet, exercise and sleep to relationships and work life to living with joy and purpose.

 The built environment has the power to heal.
 Exposure to sunlight, the way furniture is arranged, the layout of a unit, etc., have been shown to improve health outcomes in hospitals.
-Architects, designers, medical teams and researchers, like me, come together to understand the perspective of patients, loved ones and staff providers.
-Person-centered research allows us to hear their stories and walk in their shoes so we can design an experience that is more comfortable, reassuring and supportive.
+As a design researcher, I have worked in collaboration with architects, designers, and medical teams to understand the needs and challenges of patients, families and staff caregivers.
+Person-centered research allows us to hear their stories and walk in their shoes so we can design spaces and experiences that are more nurturing, reassuring and supportive.